Accordance/docker-mesos/README.md

 docker-mesos
 =====

-A distributed computing cluster-in-a-box: Mesos, zookeeper, chronos, marathon.
+A distributed computing cluster-in-a-box: Mesos, zookeeper, marathon.

 This is a basic block for a development environment for Mesos components.